A Vanilla Rival Rises from the Pacific: Papua New Guinea Takes on Madagascar

-But farmers can’t eat vanilla, and food crops are much easier to grow than this temperamental orchid.
+But farmers can’t eat vanilla beans, and food crops are much easier to grow than this temperamental orchid.
 Vanilla vines take four years to produce a pod and require intense hand labor all along the way: mulching, pruning and training vines along support trees, hand pollination of each flower, and months of sun curing.

 When prices are low, vanilla will produce a loss just about anywhere that has a higher per capita income than Madagascar.
 That’s when farmers in competing countries tear out their vines, setting up the next boom/bust cycle.

 “It’s amazing the amount of encouragement farmers need even when prices are high,” said one of the field agents who works with the farmers, going out to villages every day.